Forricide/still-feel-alive/Chapter 12.md

 She vaguely recalls Gregor explaining this.
 "And Gregor, right?"

 "Yeah.
 Well, Shamrock too, actually.
-It's part of how we found her.
+It's part of how we connected.
 She had the- well, yeah."

 "I see."